nikolepapaioannou-stack/u-schedule/replit.md

-# Exam Scheduler
+# U-Schedule

 ## Overview

 An exam scheduling system built with Expo (React Native) for cross-platform mobile and web support, with an Express.js backend.
+Branded as **U-SCHEDULE** (with "U" in navy blue and "SCHEDULE" in silver/gray, similar to U-CERT style).
 The application allows university departments to book exam slots, with role-based access separating regular users (who search and book slots) from administrators (who approve bookings and manage the calendar).

 The system enforces a 6-working-day booking rule, supports slot holding with countdown timers, and provides shift-based scheduling (morning, midday, afternoon).